WHY FOOD FIGHT?

 How serious is scleroderma?

-Any chronic disease can be serious.
 The symptoms vary greatly from person to person, and the effects of scleroderma can be life-threatening.
 The seriousness will depend on what parts of the body are affected and the extent to which they are affected.
 Scleroderma is not contagious, it is not infectious, it is not cancerous or malignant.

 How is scleroderma diagnosed?

 Unfortunately, many patients with scleroderma are initially misdiagnosed.
 We need to create awareness even amongst doctors!
+Patients may require consultation with rheumatologists (arthritis specialists), and/or dermatologists (skin specialists).

 What causes scleroderma?